teamxenox/CoDoc19/README.md

 # CoDoc19 :robot:

-An open source bot which helps to diagnose symptoms of Covid 19 virus staying at home!
+An open source bot which helps to diagnose symptoms of COVID-19 virus staying at home!

 <img src="https://user-images.githubusercontent.com/15226353/77837846-5e04ff00-718b-11ea-89b7-a3f0cefa25c8.jpg" data-canonical-src="https://user-images.githubusercontent.com/15226353/77837846-5e04ff00-718b-11ea-89b7-a3f0cefa25c8.jpg" width="250" height="500"  />

 ## Usage

-Currently we have telegram support.Bot's telegram handler is @CoDoc19Bot.
+Currently we have telegram support.
+Bot's telegram handler is [@CoDoc19Bot](https://t.me/CoDoc19Bot).
 So just go to telegram app and start interacting with it :man_technologist:

 ### Main Commands

-1. To start interacting with the bot :beginner: :
+1. To start interacting with the bot :beginner:
 ```
 /start
 ```